MicrosoftDocs/VBA-Docs/api/Excel.Range.SpillParent.md

 # Range.SpillParent property (Excel)

-If a range contains a spill, returns the cell containing the formula responsible.
-Otherwise an error is returned.
+If a cell is a member of a spill, returns the cell containing the formula responsible.
+Otherwise, an error is returned.

 ## Syntax